 The device is designed to be used with a wide variety of LC filters.
 It is generally desired to use as little output capacitance as possible to keep cost and size down.
-The output capacitor (s), COUT, should be chosen with care since it directly affects the steady state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.
+Choose the output capacitance, C{OUT}, with care because it directly affects the steady-state output voltage ripple, loop stability, and the voltage over/undershoot during load current transients.

 The output voltage ripple is essentially composed of two parts.
-One is caused by the inductor current ripple going through the equivalent series resistance (ESR) of the output capacitors:
+One is caused by the inductor current ripple going through the ESR of the output capacitors:

-$$\Delta V{\text{OUT-ESR}} = \Delta i{\text{L}} \times \text{ESR} \tag{17}$$
+$$\Delta V{OUT-ESR} = \Delta i_L \times ESR \tag{17}$$